 A detail of the album.
-Note this image was copied directly from a Leatherneck Magazine cover
+Note this image was copied directly from the July 1937 Leatherneck Magazine cover

 Another high quality Peiping produced album, c.1940.
 Because it is missing its protective film cover the viewer can see the rich colors.
 The blue of the Marine flag almost looks three dimensional.
 Also of interest is the 1942 date.
 Since this Marine does not show up on the North China Marine POW list, we can assume he left prior to December 8th 1941.